LwaneleMayimele/LwaneleMayimele/README.md

 - 👋 Hi, I’m Lwanele Mayimele
 - 👀 I’m interested i
-- 🌱 I’m currently learning .Net Framework Xamarini and Flutter
+- 🌱 I’m currently learning .Net Framework and Flutter
 - 💞️ I’m looking to collaborate on => anything
 - 📫 How to reach me